jhrowen/ME-405-ROMI-Documentation/README.md

 [![Video Title](https://img.youtube.com/vi/7AZLOIbpHas/0.jpg)](https://www.youtube.com/watch?v=7AZLOIbpHas)

-Below is our complete hardware list, links are included below where applicable for specific parts:
+Below is our complete hardware list, links are included below where applicable for specific parts.
+View the video above for exact assembly, in order to get the line sensor to the ideal 5mm distance from the ground we had to add a few nuts between the standoff and the top of the line sensor.
+A nut was also added right below the head of the screw to prevent the screws from being to close to the ground.

+Complete Hardware List:
 4	M2.5 x 8mm Standoff
 4	M2.5 x 10mm Standoff
 4	M2.5 x 30mm Standoff